Moody College of Communication

 The Moody College of Communication is the communication college at The University of Texas at Austin.
-The college is home to top-ranked programs in advertising and public relations, communication studies, communication sciences and disorders, journalism, and radio-television-film.
-The Moody College is nationally recognized for its faculty members, research and student media.
-It offers seven undergraduate degrees, including those in Journalism, Advertising, and Radio-Television-Film, and 17 graduate programs.
 The Moody College of Communication operates out of the Jesse H. Jones Communication Complex and the Dealey Center for New Media, which opened in November 2012.
-The college has a $106 million endowment as of April 14, 2016.

 History

 The Department of Public Speaking, now the Department of Communication Studies, at UT Austin was established in 1899, and the School of Journalism began in 1914, moving into its own building in 1952.
 An early interest in broadcasting on campus resulted in the formation of the Department of Radio-Television-Film.
 In 1921, a radio station was established to conduct experimental work in radio communication, and by the 1930s what was probably the first television broadcast in Texas originated on the campus.
 The first degree program in broadcasting began in 1939.
 Established in 1941 with the founding of The University of Texas at Austin Speech and Hearing Clinic and the introduction of coursework leading to Texas Education Agency certification, the program of Communication Sciences and Disorders is the oldest program of its kind in the state of Texas.

 In 1965, the School of Journalism, the Department of Speech, and a newly formed Department of Radio-Television-Film became the three departments officially organized as the School of Communication.
 DeWitt Carter Reddick was appointed to be the school's first dean.
 In that same year, the accredited sequence of advertising in the Department of Journalism was established as a separate Department of Advertising.
 Originally housed in the Department of Speech Communication, a separate Department of Communication Sciences and Disorders was established in 1998.

 In the 1990s and early 2000s, Austin had become a filmmaking hub due in part to several Communications alumni including Robert Rodriguez and leading many people in the industry to begin calling Austin the "Third Coast" for film.
 This has spurred the Radio-Television-Film department on to national recognition, while also giving students more opportunities for internships and jobs after matriculation.

 On November 7, 2013, the Moody Foundation of Galveston announced a $50 million commitment to establish the Moody College of Communication at The University of Texas at Austin, resulting in the largest endowment for the study of communication of any public university in the nation.